Nutrition

 General health

 A balanced diet strengthens the immune system .
-Antioxidants found in fruits and vegetables help neutralize free radicals produced during intense exercise, reducing oxidative stress.
+Antioxidants found in fruits and vegetables help neutralize free radicals produced during intense exercise, thus reducing oxidative stress.

 Optimized recovery